 LIFE CYCLE ASSESSMENTWHY WOOD SHOULD BE THE PREFERED BUILDING MATERIAL

 Each kg of wood produced in the forest captures 1.8 kg of CO2.
-Thus, when you choose a wood siding from a well managed forest, a material that stores biogenic carbon, you are helping to reduce the emission of CO2 in the atmosphere.
+Thus, when you choose a wood cladding from a well-managed forest, a material that stores biogenic carbon, you are helping to reduce the emission of CO2 in the atmosphere.

 What is a Life Cycle Analysis?

 Life Cycle Analysis (LCA) is a method used to evaluate the environmental impact of a product through its life cycle: encompassing extraction and processing of the raw materials, manufacturing, distribution, use, recycling, and their final disposal.

 What inputs and outputs does a life cycle analysis of a material consider?

 In an inventory analysis, the goal is to examine all the inputs and outputs in a product’s life cycle, beginning with what the product is composed of, where those materials came from, where they go in the technosphere, and the inputs and outputs related to those component materials during their lifetime.

 How are life cycle assessments carried out?

 - The use of raw materials (including water);